sara-nl/clouddocs/markdown-best-practice.markdown

 This seems to be the only way to have different editord and renderers create the same output.

 ### Creating a new page
 You can create a new page, by creating a new markdown file.
+The file should have .markdown as extension, because else the 'Edit on GitHub' button will not function.

 Start the file with the name of the template you want to use.
 Available templates can be seen in the _layouts directory.
 You can use the filename, without the extension.
 For example:

 ```
 ---